Rev. Euan K. Cameron, MA, DPhil

 Professor Cameron’s scholarly work analyses the role and transformations of religion in European society in the later Middle Ages and Reformation periods.
 His academic research first began in the area of religious dissent, especially the Waldensian heresy: he has published two books on that subject, The Reformation of the Heretics (1984) and Waldenses: Rejections of Holy Church in Medieval Europe (2000) and is editing a collaborative volume on this subject, contracted to Brill Publishers, in collaboration with Professor Marina Benedetti of the University of Milan.

 In 1991, Professor Cameron published his analytical history of the Protestant Reformation movements in Europe, The European Reformation, which remains in print and widely used.
 A fully revised and updated second edition of this book appeared in 2012.
-He also investigates the relationship between theology and popular belief through the debates over “superstition” from the Middle Ages to the Enlightenment: in this area he has published Enchanted Europe: Superstition, Reason and Religion 1250-1750 (hardback 2010; paperback 2011).
+He also investigates the relationship between theology and popular belief through the debates over “superstition” from the Middle Ages to the Enlightenment: in this area he has published Enchanted Europe: Superstition, Reason and Religion 1250-1750 (hardback 2010; paperback 2011) as well as numerous chapters and articles.
 This work reviews how the debates over “superstition” helped to define the nature and boundaries of religious belief through several centuries of dramatic change.

 Professor Cameron’s current research explores how Biblical and theological concerns informed and shaped historical thought in the Later Middle Ages and the Reformation era.
-He has completed a chapter on ‘The Bible and the Early Modern Sense of History’ for the third volume of the New Cambridge History of the Bible, which he is editing for Cambridge University Press.
-For 2014-2015 Cameron holds a Henry Luce III Fellowship in Theology to work on a project entitled “The Biblical View of World History 1250-1750: Rise, Refinement and Decline”, and is on sabbatical leave for the current academic year.
+He has edited the third volume of the New Cambridge History of the Bible for Cambridge University Press (published 2016).
+For this volume he contributed a chapter on ‘The Bible and the Early Modern Sense of History’ as well as chapters on Latin Bibles and the Luther Bible.
+During 2014-2015 Cameron held a Henry Luce III Fellowship in Theology to work on a project entitled “The Biblical View of World History 1250-1750: Rise, Refinement and Decline”, and is writing a monograph for Oxford University Press on this topic.